Staff

 Extra Work note: The main form of Extra Work is in the form of a 1.5 shift or a double shift.
 For the 1.5 shift, you are in the cabin and then split a field group with another Instructor, earning you 1.5 for every day that week.
 A double is exactly as it sounds – you work a cabin and a field shift with a meal off each day, earning double each day that week.
 Both of these shifts involve being in the cabin, hence why the time in the cabin is higher than the time in the field.
 We tend to start everyone on 1.5 shifts, however, there is always a point each year where folks prefer double shifts on shorter-length programs (such as 3 or 4-day programs) as it maximizes pay while still giving long weekends.
 In general, you will be doing an extra work shift about every three weeks.
 Everyone is expected to work extra work when it is their turn.
 This spreads out this extra work, so no one is getting overworked.

-Gender-Identity note for the Cabin Instructor role: We assigned Cabin Instructors to cabins based on their biological sex.
+Gender-Identity note for the Cabin Instructor role: We assigned Cabin Instructors to cabins based on your stated sex.
 See the FAQ section below for more information and how that may impact you.

 Hard work and inservice 20% of the time